ojziff/als_genome_instability/README.md

 |                       |                       | SOD1                  |     8 |           |              |                                              |
 |                       |                       | 6 other ALS mutations |     9 |           |              |                                              |

+Post-mortem raw sequencing data is accessible at [GSE137810](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE137810) and https://collaborators.nygenome.org/.

-Raw fastq files were downloaded with [nf-core/fetchngs](https://nf-co.re/fetchngs) v1.7 and processed with [nf-core/rnaseq](https://nf-co.re/rnaseq) v3.8.1 utilising alignment with STAR and read quantification with salmon.
+Raw fastq files were downloaded with [nf-core/fetchngs](https://nf-co.re/fetchngs) v1.9 and processed with [nf-core/rnaseq](https://nf-co.re/rnaseq) v3.9 utilising alignment with STAR and read quantification with salmon.

-Differential gene expression was performed using DESeq2 contrasting ALS versus control, adjusting for dataset and gender batch effects.
+Differential gene expression was performed using DESeq2 contrasting ALS versus control, adjusting for dataset and sex batch effects.

-Differential splicing was analysed using only polyA samples with MAJIQ v2.4 contrasting ALS versus control, adjusting for dataset and gender batch effects.
+Differential splicing was analysed using only polyA samples with MAJIQ v2.4 contrasting ALS versus control, adjusting for dataset and sex batch effects.

-Variant analysis was performed on Answer ALS samples only using [nf-core/rnavar](https://nf-co.re/rnavar) v1.0.0, which is based on GATK v4.2.6 short variant discovery workflow.
-Adjustment for read coverage was performed using a spline.
+Variant analysis was performed using [nf-core/rnavar](https://nf-co.re/rnavar) v1.0.0, which is based on GATK v4.2.6 short variant discovery workflow.
+Adjustment for read coverage and age were performed.

 RNA fusion analysis was performed on paired-end datasets using [nf-core/rnafusion](https://nf-co.re/rnafusion) v2.0.0, utilising the STAR-Fusion workflow.
-Adjustment was made for dataset and read coverage (with a spline).
+Adjustment was made for dataset, read coverage and age.

 Schematics were created using [BioRender](https://biorender.com/).